Academic Program Overview

 Students in grades 7-12 are assigned a metro (high school) or retro (middle school) class that meets regularly and is led by a specific teacher on that respective team.
 Through this structure, lessons are taught with the goal to continuously enhance school climate through team building, restorative circles, class meetings, social-emotional learning, presentations, career exploration, graduation requirements, and more.

 Conferences are a time for parents/guardians and teachers to share information, problem-solve, and form supportive relationships to help students be successful.
 It is recommended that you bring your student with you so that they will be empowered as self-directed learners.
-Conferences will be scheduled by signing up and will be limited to 20 minutes.
 They are often the start of an ongoing conversation about your student.
 If you run out of time, you can always request and schedule a follow-up meeting.
 Please plan to attend this very important opportunity to support your student’s academic success.

 MLC uses a proficiency grading system K-12 that clearly communicates what students know and can do in order to best help them succeed.
 The goal: Give students, teachers, and families an accurate picture of a student’s progress in mastering the Oregon State Standards (which include the Common Core State Standards in Math and Language Arts) so that teachers can provide the specific supports or acceleration each student needs.
 The proficiency-based approach makes clear what students know and are able to do by measuring academic progress separately from non-academic factors.
 Proficiency-based grading is intended to encourage looking at students as individuals and honoring a range of learning styles and ways of demonstrating what students know.
 In high school, our counselor works with all colleges and scholarship entities that require a grade point average by using a conversion formula.